Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation to Multiple Image Corruptions: Covariance-aware Feature Alignment

 We compute the feature alignment loss $\mathcal{L}_\text{a}$ by averaging the KL-divergence in both directions:

-By minimizing $\mathcal{L}_\text{a}$, the upper bound of the target loss is expected to be tighter since the right-hand side of Eq.~\eqref{eq:loss_upper_bound} has the KL-divergence term between the source and target feature representations.
-While Eq.~\eqref{eq:loss_upper_bound} has a KL-divergence term for only one direction $D_\text{KL} (p_\text{t}(\mathbf{z}) \| p_\mathbf{s}(\mathbf{z}))$, we found that incorporating two directions, which Nguyen et al.~\cite{Nguyen2022} recommend, works better.

-For measuring the discrepancy of the feature distributions above, we regard them as Gaussians.
-However, according to the cluster assumption~\cite{chapelle2005semi}, which indicates that natural data form clusters and decision boundaries should lie in low-density regions, the actual feature representations may form clusters such as classes.
-To keep the clusters, we use the infomax loss~\cite{NIPS1991_a8abb4bb}:
+For measuring the discrepancy of the feature distributions above, we regard them as Gaussians ignoring classes.
+Thus, to keep features clustered by classes, we use the infomax loss~\cite{NIPS1991_a8abb4bb}:

-where $B$ is the batch size, $C$ is the number of classes, $\hat{p}_{ij}$ is the softmax probability of the prediction $f_\theta (\mathbf{x}_i^\text{t})$ for the $j$-th class, and $\bar{p}_j = (1/B)\sum_{i=1}^B \hat{p}_{ij}$.
-The infomax loss is widely used in (SF)DA \cite{liang2020we,vu2019advent,saito2019semi}.
-It minimizes the entropy of the individual predictions to encourage data points to keep a certain distance from the decision boundaries, and maximizes the entropy of the averaged probability to encourage the model to make diverse predictions.
-This helps the features stay clustered.
+where $B$ is the batch size, $\hat{p}_{ij}$ is the softmax probability of the prediction $f_\theta (\mathbf{x}_i^\text{t})$ for the $j$-th class, and $\bar{p}_j = (1/B)\sum_{i=1}^B \hat{p}_{ij}$.
+The infomax loss is widely used in UDA and SFDA~\cite{liang2020we,vu2019advent,saito2019semi}.
+It minimizes the entropy of the individual predictions to encourage data points to keep a certain distance from the decision boundaries.
+And it maximizes the entropy of the averaged probability to encourage the model to make diverse predictions.